rpax/MASSIS/_tutorials/04-bigger-environment-and-multiple-agents.md

 ## What is a Floor?

-The building model inside the MASSIS simulator is the following:
+The *building model* inside the MASSIS simulator is the following:

 - A building is composed of different floors, at different levels each one.
 - Each floor is divided into _rooms_, which are separated by _walls_ and connected by _doors_.
 - _Teleports_ can connect everything in the building.
-They are used to model elements such as elevators. {{< tooltipurl url="#" linktext="is another tutorial" tooltiptext="Not written yet :(" >}}.
+They are used to model elements such as elevators. {{< tooltipurl url="#" linktext="is another tutorial" tooltiptext="Not written yet :(" >}}

 ![MASSIS building model](http://i.imgur.com/HRzd8cD.png)